-- To make the matcha tea: Whisk together the honey and hot water until the honey has dissolved.
+- Whisk together the honey and hot water until the honey has dissolved.
 In a bowl, add the matcha and pour in a few teaspoons of water (you can eyeball this).
 Whisk the matcha powder and water together until the matcha has dissolved completely.
 Pour in the remaining water and mix.
 Set aside.

-- To make the mascarpone filling: To a bowl of a stand-up mixer (you can also use a bowl with a whisk, too!), add the mascarpone, sugar, egg yolks, heavy cream or milk and pinch of salt.
+- To a bowl of a stand-up mixer (you can also use a bowl with a whisk, too!), add the mascarpone, sugar, egg yolks, heavy cream or milk and pinch of salt.
 Beat until light and fluffy, about 3 minutes.
 Pour in a tablespoon of the matcha tea mixture and whisk one last time until combined.

-- To assemble the tiramisu: In a bowl, sift together the matcha powder and powdered sugar together.
+- In a bowl, sift together the matcha powder and powdered sugar together.
 Next, pick your two vessels (see “Notes” for more vessel ideas).
 If you’re using glasses (like I did), you’ll have to break the lady fingers in half.